IvanBeeT/rag-research-assistant/README.md

 # Research Assistant

-A local RAG (Retrieval-Augmented Generation) chatbot for querying ML and AI research papers.
-Upload PDFs, ask natural language questions, and get answers grounded in the actual content of the papers, with citations showing exactly which paper and passage each answer came from.
+A fully local RAG chatbot for querying ML and AI research papers.
+Upload a PDF, ask questions about it, and get answers that are grounded in the actual content of the paper with citations showing exactly where the information came from.

-Everything runs on your machine.
-No API keys, no external services, no data leaving your hardware.
+Nothing leaves your machine.
+No API keys, no cloud services.

 ![Research Assistant UI](docs/Screenshot.png)

-## What it does and why it works
+## How it works

-When you upload a research paper, the system doesn't just store the text.
-It converts every passage into a mathematical representation of its meaning, called an embedding vector, and stores those vectors in a local database.
-When you ask a question, your question gets converted into the same kind of vector, and the system finds the passages whose meaning is closest to your question using cosine similarity.
-Those passages are then handed to a local language model, which reads them and writes a focused answer.
+When you upload a paper, the system splits the text into overlapping chunks and converts each one into an embedding vector, which is essentially a mathematical representation of what that chunk means.
+Those vectors get stored in a local database.
+When you ask a question, the question gets embedded in the same way, and the system finds the chunks that are closest in meaning using cosine similarity.
+Those chunks get passed to a local language model along with your question, and it writes an answer based on what it just read.

-This approach is called RAG because the model *retrieves* relevant information before *generating* its answer, rather than relying on what it memorized during training.
-The result is an assistant that can answer precise questions about documents it has never seen before, with verifiable sources.
-If the papers don't contain the answer, it says so.
+This is called RAG (Retrieval-Augmented Generation) because the model retrieves relevant content before generating a response, rather than relying on what it learnt during training.
+The main benefit is that it can answer questions about documents it has never seen, and you can verify every answer against the source.

 ## Architecture